JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 The following conditions are accepted by the :code:`where` statement:

-- :code:`minvalue` and/or :code:`maxvalue` : filter applied if value is within the valid range, supporting float and ISO 8601 format datetimes (see example below).
+- :code:`minvalue` and/or :code:`maxvalue` : filter applied if value is within the valid range, supporting float and ISO 8601 format datetimes.
+Note that datetimes can also have one or more components set to zero so as to signify ignoring these components.
+See example below on where this can be useful.
 - :code:`is_defined`                       : filter applied if data has a valid value (not missing)
 - :code:`is_not_defined`                   : filter applied if data is missing
 - :code:`is_in`                            : filter applied if data is in the given whitelist, supporting integer and string types.